Shoulder Season Kristin Knox Shoulder Season Kristin Knox

 MOI

-My knees were cold from kneeling in wet November leaves.
+My knees chilled from kneeling in wet November leaves.
 Someone was playing an unconscious victim with unnerving conviction, half buried in duff.
 I palpated her limbs the way you check a jacket pocket you’re almost certain you haven’t lost your keys in—half hopeful, half afraid of what you’ll find.

 “Just remember,” our instructor called out, hands tucked into his vest pockets, tone dry as tinder, “CPR doesn’t work in the woods.
 Hurry up and figure out what’s wrong with your patient.”